andreracco/WeatherApp/README.md

 # WeatherApp
-Simple WeatherApp using Alomofire (for study)
+Simple WeatherApp using Alamofire (for study)